genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 Quality control of raw reads
 ****************************

-Garbage in - garbage out.
+Garbage in — garbage out.
 It means that your analysis is only as good as your data.
 Therefore, the first and very important step in any kind of analysis is quality control (QC).
 It allows to look at some relevant properties of the raw reads, such as quality scores, GC content, base distribution, etc, and check whether any low-quality reads, PCR primers, adaptors, duplicates and other contaminants are present in the samples.
-In order to assess the quality of the data we'll run the `Raw Reads QC`_ data flow:
+In order to assess the quality of the data we'll run the `Raw Reads QC`_ data flow.
 ..
 Video - QC step
 .. .. raw:: html